amrutprabhu/amrutprabhu.github.io/_posts/2021/2021-08-15-distributed-tracing-with-spring-cloud-sleuth.md

 ---
 layout: post
-title: "Micronaut JPA Application Performance on AWS Lambda"
+title: "Distributed Tracing with Spring Cloud Sleuth And Zipkin"
 author: "Amrut Prabhu"
 categories: ""
-tags: [Spring Boot, Micronaut, AWS, AWS Lambda, Native Image, Java]
+tags: [Spring Boot, Java]
 image: 2021/distributed-tracing-with-zipkin/cover.jpg
 photo-credits: https://unsplash.com/photos/d9ILr-dbEdg
-applaud-link: micronaut-aws-lambda-application-for-api-gateway.json
+applaud-link: distributed-tracing-with-spring-zipkin.json
 ---
 In this article, we would learn how we can implement distributed tracing and understand the key concepts of distributed tracing.